jsfix-ci/goosefactory/README.md

 - `logBuilt`: A last option boolean (default: false) set sets whether to log some details when an action creator is produced, and when it creates actions.
 Handy for development, no need for it in prod.

-### Exposed after creation:
+#### More about what it exposes after creation:

-The resulting goose exports as js objects:
+The resulting goose exports as maps (regular JS objects):
 - `.getActionCreators()`: actionCreator-name → actionCreator-function
 - `.getSagas()`: actionType → saga-generator
 - `.getTypes()`: actionCreator name → actionType
 - `.getTakeEffects()`: actionType → takeEffect

-The actions and actionCreators are used the same way as in ordinary redux.
-Sagas in themselves can put ordinary redux-sagas effects.

-### Making a root saga:
-The named export `createRootSaga` takes as argument an array of created geese and returns one rootSaga covering all of them.

-## Examples
-...coming soon.
-Until then, take a look at `src/goosefactory_spec.js`

 ## Contributions
 Suggestions for all kinds of stuff are welcome.
 For example, for a better name than "goose" if you can think of one.